yan-duarte/yan-duarte.github.io/_posts/2016-07-11-assignment3.md

 Once you have written a successful program that manages your data, create a blog entry where you post your program and the results/output that displays at least 3 of your data managed variables as frequency distributions.
 Write a few sentences describing these frequency distributions in terms of the values the variables take, how often they take them, the presence of missing data, etc.

+  - Download the program [here](https://yan-duarte.github.io/archives/assignment3.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv);

+In the last assignment, I already made the data management that

 ```python
 import pandas